Skip to content Skip to footer

 Person signing a document

 “Some enter into a post-nuptial agreement to strengthen a relationship or perhaps after a period of separation.
-Jennifer Lopez has been divorced before and with a reported wealth of double that of her husband, she clearly wants to protect her fortune should the couple divorce.
+Jennifer Lopez has been divorced before and with a reported wealth of double that of her husband, she would clearly want to protect her fortune.”

 In England and Wales, nuptial agreement are not binding on the court but if done correctly, and if they meet certain requirements, they are likely to be upheld by a court unless they are deemed to be ‘unfair’.